About

 "You unbelieving and perverse generation, how long shall I be with you?
 How long shall I put up with you? " (Matthew 17:15-17)

 On the other hand, those who believed in Christ Jesus followed Him and became His disciples; to them He gave them the right to become children of the living God.
 Some of them who believed in Him and were His disciples received the grace to see Him after His death.
 These are the apostles.
-At first, they stooped and saw the empty tomb; they wondered where His body had gone; they heard the testimonies of the women who saw angels, the angels who testified Christ had risen, but it seemed as fables to them.
+At first, they stooped and saw the empty tomb; they wondered where His body had gone; they heard the testimonies of the women who saw angels, and those angels testified Christ had risen, but it seemed as fables to them.
 But when they seen Jesus standing before them, for He appeared to them behind closed doors, then they believed; and Jesus reproved them because of their hardness of heart and lack of faith; and He ate with them and spoke to them, giving them commandments.
 They seen Him in His resurrection body, yet He gives to us the blessing which stands to us this day:

-" Because you have seen Me, have you believed?
-Blessed are they who did not see, and yet believed. " (John 20:29)
+" Blessed are they who did not see, and yet believed. " (John 20:29)

 And one of the apostles who seen Him, Peter, says, "Though you have not seen Him, you love Him, and though you do not see Him now, but believe in Him, you greatly rejoice with joy inexpressible and full of glory, obtaining as the outcome of your faith the salvation of your souls.”
-(1 Peter 1:8-9) And to many others, He was seen in His glorified body; as it says, “He appeared to more than five hundred brethren at one time, most of whom remain until now, but some have fallen asleep;” (1 Corinthians 15:6) But to us who come after, He is to be seen through faith, which is apart from sight.
+(1 Peter 1:8-9) And to many others, He was seen in His glorified body; as it says, “He appeared to more than five hundred brethren at one time, most of whom remain until now, but some have fallen asleep;” (1 Corinthians 15:6) But to us who come after them, He is to be seen through faith, which is apart from sight.
 So let us receive the greater blessing by receiving Him without sight; and let us seek not signs from heaven which can be seen, but the sign of a changed life by the resurrection of Jesus Christ from the dead.

 " If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead. " (Luke 16:31)